Do you remember where you were?

 How Long: 2-3 hours

 Amenities: There are no restrooms at the Memorial, but there are restrooms inside the Museum for paid ticket holders.
-There are gift shops inside the museum and on Vesey Street.
+Find gift shops inside the museum and on Vesey Street.
 Photography is limited inside the museum.